 Figuring out Difficulty

 A critical mistake in any activity, in or out of the wilderness, is a failure to assess how hard it will be.
 These three guys, and don’t get me wrong, they’re fantastic guys, hadn’t figured out if they could realistically do this hike in three days.
 My uncle and I had spent most of the previous evening poring over maps and discussing if we could finish the entire twenty-five-mile traverse in one day.
 In the end, we had agreed that we could indeed do it, but we also packed some extra gear, enough to make a night out in the field doable.

 So how had we figured out the challenge involved in the upcoming hike?

 With everything considered, we figured that we could make the traverse in about twelve hours.
 Our final time?
 Eleven hours, forty-two minutes.
 This is respectable though not an impressive time for that trail.
 There is an annual mountain race along the route, in which people finish the trail in half our time.
 What mattered is that we had studied our route and applied our knowledge of ourselves to it.

-One of the keys of distance hiking is pacing.
+One of the keys to distance hiking is pacing.
 If we pushed too hard at first, we would be dead on our feet by mile ten.
 Know your pace and never overexert.